 Originally trained as a product designer, Daniela is now working as a design researcher since 2010.
 Her work focuses on designerly knowledge production and transdisciplinarity.
 She conducts her PhD at Leuphana University Lüneburg on the role of design in transformative research.

 e-mail: firstname.lastname@example.org Phone: +49 4131 677 4016

-Annelie Sieveking has been a researcher in Sustainable Development at Leuphana University Lüneburg since 2015.
-She holds a M. Sc. in Sustainability Science and a B. A. in Political Science/Educational Science.
-Having a professional background in Education for Sustainable Development, her PhD focuses on the role of institutional settings, social innovations and societal values in the context of transformation towards sustainability.
+Annelie Sieveking has worked as a researcher at Leuphana University of Lüneburg since December 2015.
+She holds an MSc in sustainability science and a BA in political science/educational science and has a professional background in education for sustainable development.
+Her current research interests include the role of institutional settings, social innovations, and societal values in the context of transformation towards sustainability.
 In her PhD project, she investigates food policy councils as potential levers for sustainability transformation.